 This is because there is only so much traffic that can flow through your connection, much like water flowing through a pipe.
-The pipe ultimately decides how much water can flow through it, and the analogy applies to your connection as well.
+The pipe ultimately decides how much water can flow through it, and the analogy also applies to your connection.

 You can also get a Virgin Media modem and router bundle, which will cost less than renting your old equipment from the company every month.
 This is an excellent option if you have a lot of people living in your household and need to upgrade multiple devices at once.

 The final step is making sure that you have the right plan for your intended online use.
 If you need a lot of data, then it might be better to go with the unlimited plan, but if you’re only using WiFi in one or two rooms at home then an entry-level package will suffice.